-(2) All of the option awards were granted with a per share exercise price equal to the fair market value of one share of our common stock on the date of grant, as determined in good faith by the Board or compensation committee.
+(2) All of the option awards granted prior to our initial public offering in October 2020 were granted with a per share exercise price equal to the fair market value of one share of our common stock on the date of grant, as determined in good faith by the Board or compensation committee.
+All of the option awards granted since our initial public offering in October 2020 were granted with a per share exercise price equal to the closing sales price on the Nasdaq Global Select Market on the date of grant.